Skip to main content

 Open Space Visitor Center Farm

 One of the best places for watching Sandhill Cranes is the Open Space Visitor Center, located adjacent to a 24-acre farm managed by the Open Space Division for wildlife.
-Since its official opening in 2006, the Visitor Center has become a haven for wildlife photographers, as it allows for unique views of Sandhill Cranes and other bird species, with the spectacular backdrops of the Sandia Mountains and the Cottonwood forests of the Rio Grande.
+Since its official opening in 2006, the Visitor Center has become a haven for wildlife photographers.
+A land bridge extending out into the fields and a viewing tower above the center, allow for unique views of many bird species, with the spectacular backdrops of the Sandia Mountains and the Cottonwood forests of the Rio Grande.
 The actual farm fields are closed to the public because they are managed as a wildlife preserve.